How much does it cost to live in Germany?

 Compared to other European countries, Germany is not overly expensive.
 The price of food, accommodation, clothing, cultural activities, etc. is equivalent to the EU average.
 In fact, the cost of living is relatively low compared to Scandinavian countries.

 Be it the room in a dormitory, the pizza in a restaurant or the bottle of beer in a student club - everything costs money.
+On average a student needs aprox.
+670 Euro per month in Germany.
 Prices differ a lot not only in the big cities but all across Germany.
 While life and study in Munich is rather expensive, staying in Leipzig for example is much cheaper.
+Generally students can live on less money in smaller cities than in large cities.
+And, of course, the amount of money you will need greatly depends on how economically you live.

 How much does it cost on average?